 Rather than replacing previous textbooks, Leve’s is an excellent addition to the burgeoning field of scholarship on musical theater.
 Because of the eclectic and ever-evolving world of musical theater, it is impossible to provide a single definitive text for the classroom.
-As scholars inevitably continue to confront social, political and historical shifts onstage, more texts will be written that address these issues. , Leve’s text addresses a vast lacuna in the field of musical theater pedagogy, and is therefore a welcome addition to the classroom.
-In his innovative approach incorporates a chronological overview with in-depth musical analyses a strong conceptual focus, Leve succeeds in providing a substantial foundation for musical theater students at the undergraduate and graduate levels alike.
+As scholars inevitably continue to confront social, political, and historical shifts onstage, more texts will be written that address these issues.
+Nevertheless, Leve’s text addresses a vast lacuna in the field of musical theater pedagogy, and it is therefore a welcome addition to the classroom.
+In his innovative approach, which incorporates a chronological overview with in-depth musical analyses and a strong conceptual focus, Leve succeeds in providing a substantial foundation for musical theater students at the undergraduate and graduate levels alike.